stardot/beebem-windows/README.txt

                  have a standard 31 file catalogue by default.
 If you want a 62 file catalogue (Watford DFS) then format the disc.

+  Eject Disc 0 - Ejects the disc image currently loaded.
+The name of the Eject Disc 1   file currently loaded is shown next to the menu option.

   Write Protect 0 - Toggles write protection for drive 0 or 1.
 Keep discs Write Protect 1   write protected unless you intend to write to them.
                     Also see the WARNING above in the 'Using Disc Images' section.

+  Protect on Load - Indicates if a disc should be write protected when it
+                    is loaded.

   Reset        - "Power-On" reset for when a game crashes.